 Interns will have the chance to work closely with all staff members, including the Executive Director.
 As the leading organization championing dance education in the arts, NDEO is at the forefront of national work in dance education, and interns are often invited to accompany staff to events and conversations of national importance.
 Based on the calendar and resources available, interns may be invited to attend and play a role in significant events including, but not limited to, NDEO National and Special Topic Conferences and Arts Advocacy Day.

 Staff are available to offer career guidance, conduct informational interviews, and review resumes.
 Successful interns have had NDEO staff write references for graduate school and job applications.
 As the largest membership organization for dance educators, NDEO has broad reach across the field and is happy to put interns in touch with NDEO members according to career goals and interests.

 Interns receive a one-year complimentary membership to NDEO with full access to member benefits and the opportunity to engage with our wide member base to further their own careers in dance education.

 Interns may receive university credit for NDEO internships.
 Staff are available as needed to communicate with academic advisors, review program-related assignments, and complete any necessary evaluations.
 If you are receiving academic credit for your internship, please make this clear in your application materials.

-NDEO does not offer paid internships or stipends.
+NDEO offers interns a stipend.
 The NDEO staff may be able to assist in finding housing in the area; however, housing and transportation are the responsibility of the intern.
 The NDEO office is within short walking distance of the Silver Spring Metro stop.